sofia-sip/su_wait.h File Reference

 Remove a pre-poll callback.

-_GSource * su_root_gsource (su_root_t *self)
+struct _GSource * su_root_gsource (su_root_t *self)

 Get a GSource.